agude/agude.github.io/_drafts/2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions.md

 {% capture file_dir %}/files/switrs-covid{% endcapture %}

 California had its [first case of COVID-19][covid] on January 26, 2020.
-The Governor [mandated a state-wide stay-at-home order][order] on March 19, 2020.
+The Governor mandated a [state-wide stay-at-home order][order] on March 19, 2020.
 The morning and evening commutes stopped Immediately.
 Total traffic volume decreased by more than 50% and stayed low for weeks.
-Slowly the restrictions were loosened and traffic returned, but has still not reached pre-pandemic levels.
+Slowly the restrictions were relaxed and traffic returned, but has still not reached pre-pandemic levels.

 [covid]: https://en.wikipedia.org/wiki/COVID-19_pandemic_in_California